 Grade: C- (74pts)

 The filmmakers had an interesting premise with this movie, but they seemed to have no idea what they wanted to do with the story after executing that premise.
-The premise was simple enough, shrinking humanity and exploring the impact that it would have on our lives on earth.
-It was a simple premise, that also opened the door for a number of compelling questions about our relationship with our resources on this planet, as well as the carbon foot print that we leave behind.
+The premise was simple enough, as it was about shrinking humanity and exploring the impact that it would have on our lives on earth.
+It was a simple premise that opened the door for a number of compelling questions about our relationship with our resources on this planet, as well as the carbon foot print that we leave behind.
 The filmmakers did not seem to want to go anywhere with that premise or the questions it raised.
-Instead, when Paul shrinks, the filmmakers took this story in multiple different and random directions that had nothing to do with the premise.
+Instead, when Paul shrank, the filmmakers took this story in multiple different and random directions that had nothing to do with the premise.